syncfusion/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Sticky-Note-Annotation.md

 When you place the mouse pointer over the annotation, the tooltip will be displayed.
 The tooltip contains the author name and text of the annotation.

  ![Display tooltip of the sticky note annotation](Annotation-images\Sticky-Note-Annotation-11.png)

-## Keyboard shortcuts

-The following keyboard shortcuts are available to customize the annotation in the PDF document:

-*	Delete key: Deletes the selected annotation from the PDF document.
-*	Ctrl + Z: Performs undo functionality for recently performed operations.
-*	Ctrl + Y: Performs redo functionality for recently performed operations.

 ## Events

 The PdfViewerControl notifies through events, when `AnnotationChangedAction` such us adding, deleting, select, deselect, moving and resizing made in annotations.
-It also provides the annotations common information such as page index, bounds and action type performed in respective annotation.
+It also provides the annotations common information such as annotation name, page index, bounds and action type performed in respective annotation.

 ### StickyNoteAnnotationChanged Event